SangsooNam/sangsoonam.github.io/_posts/2018-12-02-is-textutils-isempty-evil.md

   at io.github.sangsoonam.textutils.LoginPresenterTest.shouldShowNextButton_whenHaveEmail(LoginPresenterTest.java:22)
 {% endhighlight %}

 Why does it happen?
 The short answer is that JUnit doesn't know Android related code at all. `TextUtils` is in the Android package.
 Since your application code will run on the Android device, your app will work completely well with `TextUtils`.
 However, JUnit and `TextUtils` live in a separate world.
 The key to solve this issue is how to link between them.

+## Solutions

 There are mainly two ways.

 1. **Use Java Library**:
 This approach is not to use `TextUtils` at all.
 You can create a similar utility class or use third-party libraries.
 JUnit runs together with Java libraries so the problem will be gone.